Fans of Dave Matthews Band ‘crash’ into Dayton

-DAYTON, Ohio (WDTN) — Fans flocked to the Wright State University Nutter Center Wednesday night to see the Dave Matthews Band, who are traveling the country on their fall 2022 tour.
+DAYTON, Ohio (WDTN) — Fans from around the country flocked to the Wright State University Nutter Center Wednesday night to see the Dave Matthews Band perform on their fall 2022 tour.

 More than an hour before doors opened, dozens of eager fans waited outside the venue in shared anticipation.